robinkarim/Production-Book/docs/ini/ini-console-user-guide.rst

 .. image:: ../img/Screen_Shot_2020-06-19_at_7.49.59_AM.png

-**Connectivity Values**  shows the measurements collected by the Cirrent Agent for the device.
+**Connectivity Values**  shows the measurements collected by the CIRRENT™ Agent for the device.

 .. image:: ../img/Screen_Shot_2020-06-19_at_7.51.29_AM.png